Ddnirvana/awesome-serverless-research/README.md

   - Code available: [github](https://github.com/eniac/Beldi)
 - [A fault-tolerance shim for serverless computing (Eurosys'20)](https://dl.acm.org/doi/10.1145/3342195.3387535)
   - The paper presents AFT, an atomic fault tolerance shim for serverless functions.
 AFT ensures atomic visibility of updates by enforcing read atomic isolation guarantee.
+- [Formal Foundations of Serverless Computing (OOPSLA'19)](https://dl.acm.org/doi/10.1145/3360575) - It is the best paper of OOPSLA'19, which presents formal model to analyze (and prove) the reliability of serverless computing.

 ## Security
 - [Peeking Behind the Curtains of Serverless Platforms (ATC'18)](https://dl.acm.org/doi/10.5555/3277355.3277369)